 We now measure the influence of pixel intensities in image recognition tasks.
-Each pixel intensity is treated as a variable and the stress is used to saturate the intensities towards one side of their spectrum (black if $\tau = 1$ or white if $\tau = -1$).
-We specifically trained a CNN on the MNIST dataset using a typical architecture that can be found on the Keras documentation\footnote{https://keras.io/examples/mnist\_cnn}.
-The CNN was trained on a set of 60,000 images whilst the predictions were made on another 10,000 images.
+Each pixel intensity is treated as a variable and the stress is used to saturate the intensities towards one side of their spectrum (red if $\tau = 1$ or blue if $\tau = -1$).

+We specifically trained a CNN (Convolutional Neuron Network) on the \textit{MNIST} dataset using a typical architecture that can be found on the Keras documentation\footnote{https://keras.io/examples/mnist\_cnn}.
+The CNN was trained on a set of 60000 images whilst the predictions were made on another 10000 images.
 It achieved a test set accuracy north of 99\%.
-For each of the 784 pixels $j_0$, we computed the $\{\lambda_i^{(j_0,\tau)}\}_{i=1,\ldots,10000}$ in the cases where $\tau$ equals -1 as well as 1, using the method of Section~\ref{sec:Methodology}.
-The prediction proportions of each of the 10 digits was then computed using the method of Section~\ref{ss:multiclassclassif}.
+For each of the 784 pixels $j_0$, we computed the perturbed distributions in the cases where $\tau$ equals $-1$ as well as $1$, using the method of Section~\ref{ss:multmeanchanges}.
+The prediction portions of each of the 10 digits was then computed using the method of Section~\ref{ss:multiclassclassif}.
 The whole process took around 9 seconds to run on a modern laptop (Intel Core i7-8550U CPU @ 1.80GHz, 24GB RAM) running Linux.
-The results are presented in Fig.~\ref{fig:ResultsMNISTDiff}-(top).
+The results are presented in Figure~\ref{fig:ResultsMNISTDiff}-(top).

-The color of each pixel in Fig.~\ref{fig:ResultsMNISTDiff}-(top) represents it's contribution towards the prediction of each digit.
-For example, a value of 0.15 means that the CNN outputs, on average, a 0.15 higher probability when the associated pixel is activated.
+The color of each pixel in Figure~\ref{fig:ResultsMNISTDiff}-(top) represents its contribution towards the prediction of each digit.
+For example, a value of 0.15 means that the CNN predicts on average this digit 15\% more often when the associated pixel is activated ($\tau = 1$) instead of having the background intensity ($\tau = -1$).
 Although our method is pixel-based, it is still able to uncover regions which the CNN uses to predict each digit.
-Likewise, darker regions contain pixels that negatively correlated with each digit.
+Likewise, redder regions contain pixels that are positively correlated with each digit.
 Note that the edges of each image don't change color because the corresponding pixels have no impact whatsoever on the predictions.
 The left part of number 5 has pixels in common with number 6.
 However, we are able to see that the CNN identifies 6s by using the bottom part of the 6, more so than the top stroke which it uses to recognize 5s.
 Likewise, according to the CNN, the most distinguishing part of number 9 is the part that links the top ring with the bottom stroke.